Key Takeaways

 Is It Bad If I Eat a High GI Fruit?

-For most healthy, non-diabetic individuals, your overall health should not suffer if you consume a high GI fruit, but try to keep track of portion size and how often you eat them.
+For most healthy individuals, consuming a high GI fruit is not a problem, but keep track of serving size and how often you eat them.

 Gaining awareness of high GI fruits and knowing they can impact your blood glucose levels is a powerful asset.
 You are equipping yourself with the knowledge you need to make nutrition choices that will support your long-term health goals.
 By prioritizing low-GI fruits over high-GI fruits, you are one step closer to achieving those goals while satisfying your sweet tooth!